-In addition, as a way to keep an agile structure, there are two sub-units in Admission:

-Wholesale Admission Stage 1: This is a primary axis of analysis under industry groupings and keeps expertise by segment.
+In addition, as a way to keep an agile structure, there are two sub-units in Admission: Wholesale Admission Stage 1: This is a primary axis of analysis under industry groupings and keeps expertise by segment.

-Admission & Monitoring Stage 2: Operating under a preventive management approach, involving strategies to hold and/or reduce the risk of portfolio, and stop impairment by structuring pertinent financial solutions.
+Admission & Monitoring Stage 2: Operating under a preventive management approach, involving strategies to hold and/or reduce the risk of portfolio, and stop impairment by structuring pertinent financial solutions; as well as monitoring the evolution of the living risk comprising the wholesale business; setting up containment plans and actions to cope with delinquency at the customer and segment levels.

-Real Estate Risk: a team specialized in the real-estate sector, it has two sub-units
+Real Estate Risk: a team specialized in the real-estate sector; it has two sub-units.